Skip to content

 Mentoplasty or genioplasty

-Patients with a retruded chin benefit enormously from the combination of neck lift with mentoplasty.
-The projection of the chin dramatically improves the profile and redefines the cervico-mental angle.
-In many cases, mentoplasty enhances the result of the neck lift to the point of being almost indispensable.
+Patients with a retruded chin often benefit from combining the neck lift with mentoplasty.
+Projecting the chin improves the profile and the cervico-mental angle.
+In many cases, mentoplasty complements the neck lift to the point of being almost indispensable.

 Submental liposuction